 The azygos vein has two tributaries, which are referred to as the hemiazygos vein and the accessory hemiazygos vein.

-The hemiazygos vein is often connected to the left renal vein and is formed by oesophageal and mediastinal tributaries, the common trunk of the left ascending lumbar vein and left subcostal vein, and by the lower three posterior intercostal veins.
+The hemiazygos vein is often connected to the left renal vein.
+It is formed by the oesophageal and mediastinal tributaries, the common trunk of the left ascending lumbar vein and left subcostal vein, and by the lower three posterior intercostal veins.
 It ascends anterior to the vertebral column before crossing the column posterior to the aorta, oesophagus and thoracic duct at the level of T8.